 Such is the magnificence of this element that the higher the chromium content, the stronger is the color red in the gemstone.

-These rubies are created when heat and pressure act on limestone.
 As these marble formed rubies lack iron and have a greater concentration of chromium, they may even fluoresce red when seen under the ultraviolet light, which may further intensify the color of these stones.